asrivathsan/miniBarcoder/README.md

 cd miniBarcoder
 python setup.py install

+Please run the test files for the pipeline.
+In a few computers, we are experience issues with racon obtained from bioconda, if this happens: please compile directly from github git clone --recursive https://github.com/isovic/racon.git racon cd racon mkdir build cd build cmake -DCMAKE_BUILD_TYPE=Release .. make cp build/bin/racon ~/miniconda2/envs/mbconda/bin/racon

 ```
 Alternatively, if dependencies are being installed separately, you can just use the scripts directly, or proceed from "git clone " onwards.